 The HT Requester shall specify the identified HT Manager in the <potentialOwner> element:

 taskData/taskDetails/potentialOwner: this element allows to “reserve” the task for a HT Manager.
 The HT Manager can be a user.
 Only identified HT Manager can claim the task.
-This transaction does not define how to identify a HT Manager.
+This transaction does not define the criteria by which HT Requester select a specific HT Manager.

 The HT Requester shall specify the HT Manager identified as a “notificationRecipient” for the task:

 taskData/taskDetails/notificationRecipients: this elements specifies user/organization that needs to be notified.